Collection Defense Attorney in Overland Park

 Furthermore, while filing for either Chapter 7 or Chapter 13 bankruptcy might not stop a lien, it will stop any levying process that may be underway.

 Sarah has dedicated her practice to the cause of helping consumers facing bankruptcy.
 She has deep experience in all facets of bankruptcy law and proceedings and will work tirelessly with you to find solutions to the problems that are keeping you awake at night.
-Dealing with creditors is hard and dealing with governments you owe money to is worse.
+Dealing with creditors is hard, and dealing with governments you owe money to is worse.
 Don’t do it alone.